-Playing Cash4Life from another country is easy, as the best online lottery sites tend to feature it among their lottery game offerings.
+Playing Cash4Life from another country is easy, as the best online lottery sites tend to feature it among their options.

 The top sites will purchase the tickets on your behalf, keep them secure in a safe, and even scan them for you.
 This gives you undeniable proof within your user account that you are the legitimate owner of the ticket.

 As a result, the small extra fee that such websites add on for offering this concierge-type level of convenience is well worth it.

 The likelihood of winning one of the jackpots in Cash4Life is not terrible, but it’s not that great either: 1 in 21,846,048.

 Considering you’re really playing for what adds up to $7,000,000 in total, there are other international lottery games that feature bigger jackpots at much better odds.

 However, Cash4Life’s overall odds of winning are 1 in 8, and its life-time payout method is fairly unique, as very few other lotteries offer that.

 Here is the full breakdown of its nine prize tiers:

 # of Matched Numbers